syncfusion-content/javascript-docs/js/PdfViewer/Toolbar-Customization.md

 }
 {% endhighlight %}

-*AfterPrint*
+*afterPrint*

 After the printing process is completed, the afterPrint event will be triggered.
-We can define the event method using the [`afterPrint`](https://help.syncfusion.com/api/js/ejpdfviewer#events:afterprint "afterPrint Event") property of the control.
+We can define the event method using the [afterPrint](https://help.syncfusion.com/api/js/ejpdfviewer#events:afterprint "afterPrint Event") property of the control.

 {% highlight javascript %}
 $(function () {